iExecBlockchainComputing/documentation-tools/documentation/tools/web3mail/advanced-configuration.md

 ### dappWhitelistAddress

 The Ethereum contract address for the web3mail dapps whitelist contract.
-By granting access to a whitelist, email address owner ensure their email is still available for consumers when a new version of web3mail dapp is released.
+By granting access to a whitelist, email address owners ensure their email is still available to consumers even after a new version of web3mail dapp gets released.

 If not provided, the default whitelist smart contract address provided by iExec will be used.